Get Paid to Write Online

 We have all heard of “re-gifting”: giving a gift we received to someone else on a gift-giving occasion.
 Opinions of whether or not this is appropriate vary, but what about using something you got on a mystery shop as a gift?
 Is it unbearably cheap, or just smart?

-I have done shops where I bought greeting cards and small gifts as some of my purchase allowance, but it hasn’t happened often.
+I have done shops where I bought greeting cards designed with a clear acrylic block, and small gifts as some of my purchase allowance, but it hasn’t happened often.
 Not because I have something against using mystery shop purchases as gifts, but just because many of my shops have not presented the opportunity to do so.

 I will admit that some of the dinners my husband and I use to celebrate special occasions have been mystery shops, including at least one of my husband’s birthday dinners and an anniversary dinner at one of our favorite steak houses.